Sunday, 27 July 2025

 Thus, the acceptance probability, which is the only quantity that depends on f, can be computed without knowing the constant c.

-This is the beauty of the Metropolis-Hastings algorithm, i.e., we can generate draws from a distribution even if we do not fully know the density of that distribution.
+This is the beauty of the Metropolis-Hastings algorithm: we can generate draws from a distribution even if we do not fully know its probability density (or mass) function.

 2. Gibbs sampling

-Another commonly used MCMC algorithm is the Gibbs sampling algorithm.
+Another commonly used MCMC algorithm is Gibbs sampling.

 The algorithm